Amaia Alcalde, Iñaki Echeverría and Juana Fernández, winners of the 2nd edition of the scientific monologue contest

 The second position went to the Navarrese Iñaki Echeverría -who was winner of Famelab Spain 2019- with the monologue "La Re-Evolución Granular" in which the Physics PhD student explained some phenomena related to collective behavior.
 The third award went to Professor Juana Fernández who with the degree scroll "Los pedos de las vacas" explained some aspects about environmental pollution.

-Ujué Moreno, professor at School of Sciences and researcher at CIMA; Azucena Díez, psychiatrist at ; and Maider Triviño, student at in Biomedicine, completed the list of finalists in this second edition of monologues.
-Clínica Universidad de Navarraand Maider Triviño, student of Master's Degree in research Biomedical completed the list of finalists of this second edition of competition of monologues.
+Ujué Moreno, professor at the School of Science and researcher at CIMA; Azucena Díez, psychiatrist at the Clínica Universidad de Navarra; and Maider Triviño, a student in the Master's Degree research , rounded out the list of finalists for this second edition of competition .

 This contest, organized by the Science Museum and which brought together about a hundred people, has the goal to encourage communication and knowledge dissemination of science in a fun and entertaining format.